daniellacoste/SENG513-A2/README.md

+# SENG513-A2
-# SENG 513 W17 Assignment 2
+Assignment 2 JavaScript programming
-Skeleton code.

-Put all your code into code.js.